mthl/guix-artwork/website/posts/guix-xfce-desktop-on-foreign-distribution.md

 To update this profile, simply invoke the same command again after running `guix pull` or modifying the manifest.

-Before XFCE can be started, we need to create a configuration file for the X server to ensure the host executable is used, and we will tell it to to stay on virtual terminal 4.
-We also create a `.xinitrc` script that automatically starts XFCE every time `xinit` is invoked.
+Before Xfce can be started, we need to create a configuration file for the X server to ensure the host executable is used, and we will tell it to to stay on virtual terminal 4.
+We also create a `.xinitrc` script that automatically starts Xfce every time `xinit` is invoked.

 `~/.xserverrc`:
 ```sh